patrikwiol/ImageBackgroundRemover/README.md

 - Open Project using Visual Studio, make sure the target platform is x64 and compile!

 ## Note
-- This project is far from optimal, contains a few obvious bugs and can be vastly improved, however it's perfect for my use-case so I haven't spent much time improving it.
+- This project is far from optimal and can be improved, however it's perfect for my use-case so I haven't spent much time improving it.

 ## Screenshots
 <img width="1196" height="872" alt="Screenshot1" src="https://github.com/user-attachments/assets/93aff111-721c-4d18-bd33-ae7af4f4d84c" />